abdullin/lokad-data-platform/README.md

 an incremental projection which scans through all events in the store (alternatively you can run projection from Sample 2 against the appropriate stream container).
 Then, compare it with the time needed to run your projection.
 Extra time is spent in projection implementation code.
-* Batch processing of multiple events together to reduce IO cost of reading/writing the same view.
+* **Batch process multiple events together** to reduce IO cost of reading/writing the same view.
-Sample 2 implements such batching.
+Sample 2 implements such batching and can be used as a guidance.
 * By default stream client will lazily enumerate all events, keeping memory consumption to minimum, even while enumerating 100GB streams.
-Make sure that you avoid unnecessary memory allocations (e.g. they happen if code converts event streams to arrays or lists via the use of ToList or ToArray).
+Make sure that you **avoid unnecessary memory allocations** (e.g. they happen if code converts event streams to arrays or lists via the use of ToList or ToArray).
 Also avoid any double enumerations.
-* Measure and optimize memory consumption of the projected views along with read-write speeds of such vuews.
+* **Measure and optimize memory consumption of the projected views along with read-write speeds** of such vuews.
 If a large view takes 1GB in memory and is saved/read every 100 messages, then processing billions of messages can take a lot of time.

+Should you have more questions, please get in touch with Lokad support via contact@lokad.com